 Learning from analytics is the best possible way to grow a business.
 Those numbers and trends are what counts.
 That is your ultimate feedback and the answer to the question “Is this how it’s done?”
-If you are good, the analytics will show it.
+If you are good at your Pinterest job, the analytics will show it.
 If you still have a lot to learn, the analytics will pinpoint what needs improvement.

 Once you have created a business account and added the website to it, you should set up the following to ensure the most accurate Pinterest analytics: